Is reputation monitoring important in my case? The question really isn’t “Is it important?”, but: “How important?”. Let’s look at some stats:

 - Be accessible on LinkedIn, Facebook, and other social media venues.

-- Review your company vision, mission, culture regularly with your team to stay inline with it.
+- Review your company vision, mission, and culture regularly with your team.
 If these statements don’t cover how your company acts online, it will prudent to spell it out.

 Can I get help with this?

 There are many reputation monitoring and management services.
-Depending on size, complexity, and importance, hiring an outside party may provide great value – saving your time, and avoid or correct embarrassing blemishes on your reputation.
-Effect’s Radar service incorporates reputation monitoring as well as keeping you apprised of other important happenings with your competitors and other topics.
+Depending on size, complexity, and importance, hiring an outside party may provide great value, saving your time, and avoid or correct embarrassing blemishes on your reputation.
+Effect Web Agency has access to reputation monitoring tools that will notify us instantly when someone leaves a review or mentions your brand.